 During this stage, they might still be experiencing symptoms listed in the first stage.
 As they develop into the middle stage, circulation in the body is slowing down, reserving blood to help major internal organs function.

 To help during this period, offer your loved one blankets for comfort and warmth.
-Even if they are responding less, continue to communicate with them, but try to avoid questions that would require a great deal of effort an answer.
+Even if they are responding less, continue to communicate with them, but try to avoid questions that require a great deal of effort an answer.

-The Last Stage
+3. The Last Stage

 In the final stage, which can last anywhere from several days to a few hours, your loved one might experience: